ivoa-std/SSA/README.md

 The current stable IVOA Recommendation is **[REC-SSA-1.1](https://ivoa.net/documents/SSA/20120210/)** (available from [IVOA Documents Repository](https://www.ivoa.net/documents)).

-In the future it is expected that this standard wiull be superceded by extensions of the [SIA2](https://github.com/ivoa-std/SIA) and [SODA](https://github.com/ivoa-std/SODA) standards.
+In the future it is expected that this standard will be superceded by extensions of the [SIA2](https://github.com/ivoa-std/SIA) and [SODA](https://github.com/ivoa-std/SODA) standards.
 As a result this standard is remaining in DOC format rather than being converted to IVOATex.

 Please use this repo to post issues about this specification for further revision.